Registered Nurse to Bachelor of Science in Nursing Program

-The program is offered on both a part-time basis, and, new this fall, full time.
+The program is offered on both a part-time basis and full-time basis.

 Get the ESSENTIAL CREDENTIAL to advance your nursing career.

-- New full-time RN to BSN can be completed in as little as 16 months (classes meet one day a week for 8 hours); 12 months for second bachelor's degree students.)
+- RN to BSN can be completed in as little as 16 months (classes meet one day a week for 8 hours); 12 months for second bachelor's degree students.)

 - Part-time RN to BSN can be completed in approximately 2 1/2 years with classes meeting one day a week for 4 hours throughout the calendar year, with breaks for major holidays

 - Classes meet on the same day, at the same time, throughout the program, making it easy for you to plan and schedule your other life and work responsibilities

 - Learn and study with a small group of like-minded RNs, all working toward the same goal